squantrill/documentation/manual/users.md

 ![](../assets/manual/user-general.jpg)

+A user can only have one global role at a time but can belong to unlimited groups.

+If the password field is empty when pressing OK, the password will not change.
+If a password was never set for the user, a warning is displayed in the dialog box and in the user list.

 Edit user > Groups

 ![](https://raw.githubusercontent.com/actXc/documentation/master/assets/manual/user-groups.jpg)

-A user can only have one global role at a time but can belong to unlimited groups.
 If you enter a valid email address you can send emails from your local account by clicking the mailer symbol.

 By default, a user is created in the group of its creator - wich is in most of the cases a user with admin roles.
 Make sure that you add and remove the correct roles for the new user.
 In most cases you need to remove the admin group.